What are Spore-forming Probiotics?

 If You Can’t Stand the Heat…

-So first, let’s look at the main types of probiotic strains and their differences.
+Let’s look at the main types of probiotic strains and their differences.
 These can generally be classified as vegetative and spore-forming probiotics.

 Lactobacillus and Bifidobacteria are Common Vegetative Bacteria